 It can turn a simple process into an arduous battle of attrition – you complete the reCaptcha and you know it’s right yet you continually get the message: “Incorrect captcha solution – please try again”.

-To give one example; Moon Bitcoin is one of the best-paying faucets out there but even it suffers from the blight of the reCaptcha.
+To give one example; Moon Bitcoin, which was one of the best-paying faucets out there, suffered from the blight of the reCaptcha.

 You diligently start again, selecting the correct tiles featuring cars/street signs/roads etc, only to be told you’re wrong yet again.
 Patience wearing thin at this point, you complete it again, only to get the same message once again.